-The vagus nerve is biologically proven to connect and carry electricity/energy to all of the main “chakra points” in our body, which feed our organs.
-It isn’t just electricity though it is intelligent energy.
+The vagus nerve is biologically proven to connect and carry energy to all of the main “chakra points” in our body, which feed our organs.
+It isn’t just any energy though it is intelligent energy.
 It tells our body what to do, what enzymes to make, how to breathe and so on.
 Without it we would die.
 It stands to reason then that this energy is vital, ie prana, chi or qi.
 This energy has been suppressed in the human parasympathetic system in favour of the much more dynamic yang (+ve charged or male energy) which is part of the sympathetic nervous system……until now!!

 The sympathetic nervous system “gears you up” and is part of the fight or flight response system.
 On every level of creation however yin/yang must be in balance.
 The imbalance is very obvious in our world.
 Our creations are very out of balance with nature and negatively affecting the planet.
 Our collective creations and systems are just the outward reflection of the imbalance in each one of us.